tanchiawei/Kilobyte-dcap/README.md

 Example usage:\
 sudo python3 ./dcap.py -bae output.txt

-NOTE: dcap must be run with sudo in order to have permissions to access files in /var/log!
+NOTE: dcap must be run with sudo or a similar level of permissions to access files in /var/log!

 ## Dependencies

 dcap requires Python 3 to run, and the utmp package must be instslideralled in order for dcap to read the btmp and wtmp logs.

-Finally, this tool is designed for the Ubuntu system.